• Skip to primary navigation

 Ingredient notes

-Salsa: 1 16-oz jar will add plenty of sauce to your chicken.
-You can use half of the jar if you like.
+• Salsa: one 16-oz jar will add plenty of sauce to your chicken.
 We enjoy a mild, chunky salsa (like Newman’s Own Medium) for this recipe, but you can go wild here: Jarred pineapple salsa is delicious, and so is black bean and corn salsa.

-Taco Shells: We prefer these with soft taco shells because of the sauce, so hard taco shells make it more difficult to eat – but they definitely work, too.
+• Taco Shells: We prefer these with soft wheat taco shells because of the sauce, so hard taco shells make it more difficult to eat – but they definitely work, too.

-How I shred chicken: I know there’s all sorts of fancy tutorials on how to shred chicken with a mixer, a food processor, a blender… But I actually prefer to just pull the cooked chicken apart with the help of two forks.
-That way I get to control how shredded my chicken is (I prefer it shredded into chunks vs super stringy).
+• How I shred chicken: I prefer to just pull the cooked chicken apart with the help of two forks to control how shredded the chicken is (I prefer it shredded into chunks vs super stringy).

 Nutrition